gdiaz384/py3TranslateLLM/README.md

 Parameter | Description | Example(s)
 --- | --- | ---
-[engine] | The engine used for translation.
-Use `parseOnly` to read from source files but not translate them. | `parseOnly`, `koboldcpp`, `deepl_api_free`, `deepl_api_pro`, `deepl_web`, `fairseq`, `sugoi` address | A valid network address including the protocol but not the port number. | `--address=http://192.168.1.100` port | The port number associated with the `--address` listed above. | `--port=5001`, `--port=8080`, `--port=443`
+`-mode`, `--translationEngine` | The engine used for translation.
+Use `parseOnly` to read from source files but not translate them. | `parseOnly`, `koboldcpp`, `deepl-api-free`, `deepl-api-pro`, `deepl-web`, `fairseq`, `sugoi`
+`-a`, `--address` | A valid network address including the protocol but not the port number. | `--address=http://192.168.1.100`, `--address=http://localhost`
+`-p`, `--port` | The port number associated with the `--address` listed above. | `--port=5001`, `--port=8080`, `--p=443`

 ## Regarding Python libraries:

-- Different libraries are not all forward/backwards compatible with all major Python versions or compatible with this or that version of (various) libraries they import, but they still have to somehow all work together with matching versions on a wide variety of different computers.
+- Different libraries are not all forward/backwards compatible with all major Python versions or compatible with this or that version of (various) libraries they import, but they still have to somehow all work together with compatible versions on a wide variety of different computers.
 Does that sound like hell?
 Well, welcome to software development.
 So anyway, below are the versions that were tested and developed while using Python 3.7.6.
 The user's local enviornment may differ leading to undefined behavior.
 Have fun.
 - It is not necessarily clear what versions work with what other versions, so just install whatever and hope it works:

 Library name | Required, Reccomended, or Optional | Description | Install command | Version used to develop py3TranslateLLM